rusty3699/rusty3699/README.md

 ### Hi there 👋 this is Anish
-Passionate software developer and IoT enthusiast with expertise in C/C++, Python, JavaScript, React, Flask, TensorFlow, and OpenCV.
+Passionate Full-stack software developer and IoT enthusiast with expertise in C/C++, Python, JavaScript, React, Flask, TensorFlow, and OpenCV.
 Experienced in innovative project solutions and proficient in project management for impactful outcomes.

  ![](https://komarev.com/ghpvc/?username=rusty3699)